BetaHydri/GetADGroupMembersFSP/README.md

 - Retrieve members of a specified Active Directory group.
 - Optionally retrieve members recursively from nested groups.
 - Export the results to a specified CSV file.
-- Display additional information such as the domain name, group name, total members, and unique members.
+- Display additional information such as the domain name, group name, total members, unique members, and direct group memberships.
 - Prompt for credentials if not provided and handle authentication errors.

 ## Prerequisites